Frequently Asked Questions

 What is the process for amending my post-award budget?

 It is expected that all awardees will only spend funds as their approved budget dictates.
+The CRC allows some limited flexibility to account for cost increases; any proposed budget category may be adjusted up to 10%, with the other budget categories reflecting that change.
 However, if a situation arises where a revision is necessary, changes to the originally-funded budget must be approved by the CRC before any changes occur.

 To request consideration of a revised budget, a Budget Amendment Request Form must be submitted via the Time Extension and Budget Amendment Submission page, along with a statement of justification for the requested changes.
 Here's an example of a completed Budget Amendment form.